 Founded in 2008, Isis Cyclists is an informal member group of Oxford Cycling UK.
-We run short bike rides for women in Oxford with the aim of encouraging non-cyclists to get back on their bikes and commuters to enjoy leisure cycling – all as a step towards health, having fun and meeting new people.
+We run short bike rides for women in Oxford with the aim of encouraging women to get back on their bikes and commuters to enjoy leisure cycling – all as a step towards health, having fun and meeting new people.
 Rides are led by experienced and knowledgeable members of Cycling UK: see our Meet the Ride Leaders page.
 We use the best of the city’s cycle paths and quiet lanes, heading towards open country wherever possible.

 A question that we’re sometimes asked is why a women-only group is necessary.
 You’ll find a comprehensive response in these recent articles: